 These companies connect song creators to brands that need background music.
 These brands can be TV shows, movies, advertisements, and much more.

-You can get an advantage in this field if you are a producer or an instrumentalist on top of being a songwriter.
+You can get an advantage in this field if you are a producer or an instrumentalist, on top of being a songwriter.
 Licensing companies are often looking for complete and original productions that come from one song creator.

-Related Post: What Is A Sync Placement In Licensing And How Do I Get One?
+Related Post: What Is A Sync Placement In Licensing, And How Do I Get One?

-Similar to works-for-hire that you can write for singers and bands, you can create songs for small businesses in need of jingles or intros.
+Similar to works-for-hire, where you can write for singers and bands, you can create songs for small businesses in need of jingles or intros.

 Once you are an established writer for small business jingles, you can expand to larger brands and earn a ton of money with jingles that can be played on radio, TV, and popular streaming companies like Youtube.

 As a songwriter and possibly a singer and producer as well, you can get into creating original kid-friendly material.
 While this market is growing, it's still not as crowded as the market for songs aimed at adults and teens.

 If you're amazingly gifted, you have an advantage over the thousands of submissions that get sent to popular recurring contests like The John Lennon Songwriting Contest and The International Songwriting Competition.

 Take a chance and enter your best work to see if you can win a cash prize.
 Just make sure your songs are really great songs!

 Related Post: Tips On How To Get Better At Songwriting

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Her most recent creative collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Her recent collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.